sheehui/tp/docs/DeveloperGuide.md

 * 1a.
 The user types the command using the wrong syntax.
   * 1a1.
 DonnaFin shows an error message.\
          Use Case resumes at step 1.
 * 1b.
-The keyword does not match any clients.
+The keyword does not match any client.
   * 1b1.
 DonnaFin does not display any client.\
          Use Case ends.